Rotax Fuel Systems

 Rotax Fuel System

 From that point the fuel line is connected to both Bing carburetors.
 This is the system for all 912 and 914 engines.
+Note that the iS engines have a fuel injected system.

 The optional electric fuel pump should be installed after the fine filter (to protect the pump) and before the mechanical pump.
 The pump should then be operated just before engine start and during maneuvers, take off and landings.
 In case of engine failure you will switch the pump on too as part of the engine failure checklist.